Anna-Nirvana/birdsarereal/index.md

 If you guessed the pterodactyl, you're in good company.
 That's what scientists used to think, too.
 Turns out that pterodactyls are closer to reptiles, while modern day birds evolved from a lineage of small theropods, a group whose larger members included the T. rex.

+__That's all we've got for now.
+Go appreciate some geese.
+Then maybe you'd like to tweet about it?__